 - Homeowner's Association (HOA) Fees

 If a deal doesn't cash flow, don't buy it.
 PERIOD.
-This is why it's crucial for you to nail down your projections and get an accurate depiction of its profitability – because frankly, your “GO” or “NO GO” decision usually boils down to the answers you get after going through these motions.
+This is why you must nail down your projections and accurately depict its profitability – because, frankly, your “GO” or “NO GO” decision usually boils down to the answers you get after going through these motions.

 Dealing With Imperfections

 Are your projections going to be perfect?
 Not likely.
 We aren't fortune tellers, after all, so it's impossible to know EXACTLY how things will pan out in the coming months and years.

-Projections rarely come to fruition exactly as we plan, but when they're done correctly, using realistic data and assumptions, they will almost always set you up with reasonably accurate expectations that won't lead you astray.
-The numbers may turn out better or worse than you estimated, but they should at least come out somewhat similar to what you had originally predicted.
+Projections rarely come to fruition exactly as we plan.
+Still, when they're done correctly, using realistic data and assumptions, they will almost always set you up with reasonably accurate expectations that won't lead you astray.
+The numbers may turn out better or worse than you estimated, but they should at least be somewhat similar to what you had originally predicted.

 Challenge Your Assumptions

 - So you think rent will be $750 per month?
 Says who??
 Is this a reliable and unbiased source of information?

-- You think the vacancy rate will be 10%?
+- Do you think the vacancy rate will be 10%?
 What makes you think so?
-Do you have any actual experience or market data to back this up?
+Do you have any experience or market data to back this up?

 - What kinds of maintenance and repairs will you have to take care of?
 How certain are you about what the costs will be?

 - What if one or more of your assumptions turn out to be wrong?
 Does the property still perform to an acceptable standard?

-In order to come up with your “best possible guess” at what the future is going to look like, you need to be armed with the right information.
-Your inputs will literally determine everything here, so remember the theory of “garbage in, garbage out”.
-If you start with bad information (or if you just guess at the numbers without really getting them from a credible source), you're not going to have a very reliable number in the end.
+You need to be armed with the right information to come up with your best possible guess of what the future will look like.
+Your inputs will determine everything here, so remember the theory of “garbage in, garbage out”.
+If you start with bad information (or just guess at the numbers without getting them from a credible source), you will not have a very reliable number.

 The last thing we want is to invest our life savings into a property that loses money hand-over-fist.